arturi/notebook/webdev.md

 - Add typograph to Wordpress: http://dmitryshishkin.ru/all/tipograf-na-sayt/
 - Duplicator for moving between hosts: https://wordpress.org/plugins/duplicator/
 - EDD Yandex.Kassa plugin: https://sheensay.ru/edd-yandex-kassa
+- Serve PHP hosts from MacOS: https://laravel.com/docs/8.x/valet Valet is a Laravel development environment for macOS minimalists.
+Laravel Valet configures your Mac to always run Nginx in the background when your machine starts.
+Then, using DnsMasq, Valet proxies all requests on the *.test domain to point to sites installed on your local machine, uses 7 MB of RAM.

 ## Accessibility